End-to-End Page-Level Assessment of Handwritten Text Recognition: Introduction

 \section{Introduction}

 Archives and libraries throughout the world hold billions of historical manuscripts.
-Many of these documents are already digitized into images, but their access is limited because the contents are not available in a symbolic format that would allow modern treatment of textual matters such as editing, indexing, and retrieval.
-Handwritten Text Recognition (HTR) is the cornerstone in this situation which aims to provide automatic ways of transcribing these documents~\cite{muehlberger2019transforming}.
+Many of these documents are already digitised into images, but their access is limited because the contents are not available in a symbolic format that would allow modern treatment of textual matters such as editing, indexing, and retrieval.
+Handwritten Text Recognition (HTR) \footnote{While all the problems and methods discussed in this paper equally apply to \emph{printed} text and OCR transcripts, we keep the main focus on \emph{handwritten} text, where the problems become more insidious and the solutions more relevant. } is the cornerstone in this situation which aims to provide automatic ways of transcribing these documents~\cite{muehlberger2019transforming}.

 In classical HTR laboratory experiments, the text lines are assumed to be given.
 Therefore, the performance is evaluated at the line level.
 Traditional evaluation measures for line-level HTR are the Character Error Rate (CER) and the Word Error Rate (WER), borrowed from the Automatic Speech Recognition field.
-These metrics indicate the length-normalized number of elementary editing operations needed to produce a reference (correctly transcribed) sequence from the HTR hypothesis, at the character (CER) or word (WER) level.
+These metrics indicate the length-normalised number of elementary editing operations needed to produce a reference (correctly transcribed) sequence from the HTR hypothesis, at the character (CER) or word (WER) level.
 Under the premise of a line-level formulation, it is generally acknowledged that these metrics provide a good measure of performance.

 Due to recent advances in the field, especially brought about by the intensive use of deep neural networks, line-level HTR is considered practically solved, or close to.
 Therefore, the field is experiencing a paradigm shift towards end-to-end full-page scenarios.
 In a page-level application, lines are not given.
 Instead, images are usually processed to first extract single lines, under a process generally known as Layout Analysis (LA).\! \footnote{Many present-day HTR systems use simplified forms of LA which only focus on detecting the text-lines of each image.
 In the sequel, the term LA will be used indistinctly to refer to proper LA as well as to just line detection.} Then, each line is transcribed independently with line-level HTR.
-Furthermore, recent works do not explicitly include any LA step and aim to obtain the transcription hypothesis by processing whole pages or paragraphs~\cite{Bluche2016,Coquenet2021,Singh2021,Peng2022}.
+Furthermore, some works do not explicitly include any LA step and aim to obtain the transcription hypothesis by processing whole pages or paragraphs~\cite{Bluche2016,Coquenet2021}.